safouat/PainCare/readme.md

 # PainCare WebApp

+## Contributors

+- Abderahmane el kaimouni
+- Safouat EL Yassini
+- Mohamed Amyn el boujadaini

+Feel free to contribute to the PainCare project and enhance its functionalities.
+Happy coding!

 PainCare is a Java EE web application designed to assist users in managing their profiles, creating blogs, leaving comments, and monitoring their pain diagnosis evolution.
 The project is organized into packages, each containing servlets, Java beans, and DAO implementations.

 ## Getting Started